webpush-wg/webpush-encryption/draft-ietf-webpush-encryption.md

 It's not shouting, when they are capitalized, they have the special meaning described in {{!RFC2119}}.

-This document uses the terminology from {{RFC8030}}, primarily User Agent, Push Service, and Application Server.
+This document uses the terminology from {{RFC8030}}, primarily user agent, push service, and application server.

 # Push Message Encryption Overview {#overview}